 gas emissions reductions and renewable energy goals, measure and publicly report progress.
 11. Provide a brief description of how Mitigation Action #1 is being advanced through policy methods.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
 12. Is equity being embedded into Mitigation Action #1 through policy methods?
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 Use a Racial Equity Toolkit to consider impacts before taking on any project Establish a mechanism to regularly present progress to the residents/businesses to increase accountability and transparency Ensure an equity first framework, so that GHG emission reductions do not come at the expense of low-income and/or communities of color Seek out solutions with multiple benefits and explain what those are in your plan.
-This will help build bridges across This will help build bridges across and lift up the relevance of elimete actions across the community. municipal departments and lift up the relevance of climate actions across the community Identify those entities within communities that are the highest producers of GHG and provide incentives for correction ○ No gas emissions reductions and renewable energy goals, measur e and publicly report progress.
+This will help build bridges across municipal departments and lift up the relevance of climate actions across the community Identify those entities within communities that are the highest producers of GHG and provide incentives for correction ○ No gas emissions reductions and renewable energy goals, measur e and publicly report progress.
 13. Please provide a brief explanation of the ways in which you are methods? embedding equity into this action's policy